radareorg/radare2-book/CONTRIBUTING.md

 ### Official documentation must be written in English

-Despite we value the importance of human languages, even the minoritary ones we must value the fact that the contributions are rare and having multiple translations of the book won't help on having it's contents upto date.
+Despite we value the importance of human languages, even the minoritary ones we must value the fact that the contributions are rare and having multiple translations of the book won't help on having it's contents up to date.

 Unofficial translations or third party books are more than welcome, but in this repository we focus on having a clear and unified guide to be used for everyone, and nowadays, English is the most accessible human language towards this.